 A Day at Gibbs Gardens

-“My Little Buttercup, has the sweetest smile”, spend a day at Gibbs Gardens with us, to enjoy the beautiful floral clad country side and discover the difference between buttercups and daffodils.
+“My Little Buttercup, has the sweetest smile”, spend a day at Gibbs Gardens with us.
+Enjoy the beautiful floral clad country side and discover the difference between buttercups and daffodils.

-Join us as we explore the miles of rolling hills filled with buttercups.
+Join us as we explore the miles of rolling hills filled with buttercups with a day at Gibbs Gardens.
 See one of the most sought after Easter picture venues of North Georgia.
 Learn about different types of buttercups and when to plant for the best spring showing.

 Garden Tip: The gardens offer summer concerts, featuring local bands, with a option to purchase a light picnic dinner and drinks.
 This is by far one of the best ways to see the gardens for a date night.
 Take a pretty stroll have a little dinner, some vino under the stars and musical entertainment.